-Most people find great comfort and repose with water.
+Most people find great comfort with water.
 Perhaps because we begin our lives surrounded in liquid in the womb, this basic familiarity stays with us throughout our lives.

 Human beings are comprised primarily of water, and many special characteristics we have link us to aquatic mammals, perhaps carrying the memory of a time when the human species had an “aquatic interlude.”
-A three-day old fetus is 97 percent water, and at eight months the fetus is 81 percent water.
+A three-day old fetus is 97% water, and at eight months the fetus is 81% water.
 By the time a human has grown to adulthood, the adult body is still 50 to 70 percent water, depending on the amount of fatty tissue.

 Human beings’ natural alliance with water is best witnessed in human babies who can swim naturally and easily long before they learn to sit up or crawl.
 During their first year of life, babies will calmly and happily paddle underwater, gazing around with eyes wide open.
 When they need to breathe, they naturally paddle toward the surface of the water before taking a breath.
 Babies instinctively know not to breathe while their heads are still submerged underwater.
 They wait until they reach the surface of the water before breathing.
 It seems to be only later that humans lose these instincts and become more prone to drowning.

 For thousands of years women have been using water to ease labour and facilitate birth.
 Wherever there has been even slightly warm water, there have been women bathing in it, using it ritually, and finding great comfort in it, especially in labour.

 Soaking in a tub of water to ease labour sounds inviting to most women.
 If the water is where a woman wants to be and there are no complications, then in the water is where she will feel the most comfortable.
 When it is time to birth the baby, there is no reason to ask the mother to get out of the water.